The Council has the following committees:

 If you live or work in the Wealden District you may ask a question of the Council in Public Question Time at Full Council.
 Questions may be about any of the Council’s services but not in respect of individual cases.

-More detailed information on Public Question Time and an application form are available online, alternatively contact the Democratic Services Manager on 01892 602437 or firstname.lastname@example.org
+For more detailed information on Public Question Time, please contact the Democratic Services Manager on 01892 602720 or firstname.lastname@example.org

 This page shows current intentions to take any Executive (Cabinet) decisions in private.